a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 - Review monthly with your team
 - Compare to previous months to identify trends
 - Focus on departments with highest variance
-- Use data to guide cycle counting priorities
+- Use data to guide which high-value/high-theft items to scan regularly
 - Partner with AP on high-shrink areas

 **Related Topics:** [IRR Reporting](../03_systems/irr_reporting.md)